At AIR Forum

 Q: Where do I begin?

-A: First, register for the Forum.
-Membership is not required (either current or future) for Forum attendance, however, members do receive a significant discount on the Forum registration fee.
+A: First, register for the AIR Forum.
+Membership is not required (either current or future) for AIR Forum attendance, however, members do receive a significant discount on the AIR Forum registration fee.
 Joining AIR if you are not already a member will save you money during the registration process.

 A: Official AIR Forum activities begin on Tuesday, May 26 at 1pm and continue until Friday, May 29 at noon.
 Additionally, pre-/post-conference education (additional fee required) offered Monday, May 25 and Tuesday, May 26 provide extra educational and networking opportunities that offer even greater value for your professional development dollars.